ASTM-rated Masks: Definition and Use

 This article can help you understand what ASTM-rated means and how much protection each level provides.

 ASTM stands for the American Society of Testing and Materials.
 Now known as ASTM International, it is a 120-year-old global organization based in the U.S. that sets and defines technical standards for a wide range of materials, products, services, and systems.
 ASTM’s standards are referenced by the FDA and endorsed by the U.S. government.

-ASTM F2100-11 is the standard specification for performance of material used in medical face masks.
+ASTM F2100-11 is the standard specification for the performance of the material used in medical face mask.
 If a mask is labeled ASTM-rated, then it has been tested in a laboratory to prove that it fits the technical standards set forth by ASTM International.

 The most important thing to consider when it comes to choosing level 1, 2, or 3 is how at-risk you are at being contaminated by the splashes, sprays, and aerosols of other people’s body fluids (such as blood and respiratory emission).

-The minimum fluid velocity each level of masks is resistant to is:
+The minimum fluid velocity each level of mask is resistant to is:

 ASTM Level 1: 80 mmHg

 ASTM Level 2: 120 mmHg